Onwa1kenobi/meuvies/README.md

 ## Getting Started

-The test apk can be found in the `distributions` folder.
+The test apk can be found in the `distribution` folder.